JeremyToler/mamo/README.md

 This script is for you if you have a merged subset of MAME ROMs for a front-end (Batocera, Emulation Station, PegasusFE, etc..) and you are hesitant to update MAME because you don't want to manually copy each ROM from a full set to your front-ends folder again.

 This tool does not help you update a ROMset, or convert between merged and non-merged sets.
-This does not work on CHD's yet.
-I might update it later.

 **Features:**